 What should you automate?

-With many work processes ripe for automation, where to start becomes the next big question.
+With many work processes and systems ripe for automation, where to start becomes the next big question.
 Look for the telltale signs in your business that point towards an automation solution:

 Your staff are busy but still can’t get through their workload which involves a lot of routine and repetitive tasks.